OneOfTheInfiniteMonkeys/pizero-wu-tinyfilemanager/README.md

 a) Download the ZIP containing the latest version from master branch.

-b) Unzip the files into a folder in your webspace
+b) Unzip the files into a folder in your webspace.

-c) Check:
+    e.g. cd /var/www/html/tinyfilemanager

+c) Check the following seeings in the tinyfilemanager.php file (extracted in the previous step) :
 ```
      $root_path = $_SERVER['DOCUMENT_ROOT'].'/tinyfilemanager/usb';
+...
      set root url for links in file manager.Relative to $http_host.
 Variants: '', 'path/to/subfolder'
+...
      $root_url = '/tinyfilemanager/usb';
 ```
 Note '/tinyfilemanager/usb' is a **link** to the folder containing files to be managed with TinyFileManager.
 The link and files will need the appropriate access privalidges.
 It is typically the web user account not the TinyFileManager user names that need access to the files.
 The extension is transprent to normal operation of Tinyfilemanager.